How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 Eliminating any objects sitting directly on the refrigerator prevents the amplification of noises through vibration effects.
 This simple fix can make a noticeable difference.

-Inspect the Compressor
+Inspect the Compressor Unit

 The refrigeration compressor is a common culprit for persistent humming and buzzing noises.
 As the compressor ages and wears, sound and vibration issues are more likely: